promptcloud-bot/bubus/README.md

-# `bubus`: Advanced Pydantic-powered event bus for async Python
+# `bubus`: Pydantic-based event bus for async Python

 Bubus is an advanced Pydantic-powered event bus with async support, designed for building reactive, event-driven applications with Python.
 It provides a powerful yet simple API for implementing publish-subscribe patterns with type safety, async handlers, and advanced features like event forwarding between buses.